Skip to main content

 MS SQL discovery jobMS SQL discovery job

 • Discovery Target(s) Credential(s): Credentials for authenticating to the Windows server.
-You can enter an ordered list of preferred Discovery Target(s) Credential(s).
-When the job runs, it will use the credentials in the order that you entered them, stopping at the first successful authentication.
-Subsequent job runs use the last successful credential and then the remaining credentials in the ordered list.
+You can enter multiple credentials in a preferred order.
+The job tries each credential in order and stops at the first successful authentication.
+Subsequent runs start with the last successful credential.

 MS SQL discovery jobMS SQL discovery job

-Run the autodiscovery job to test it by clicking Run Now from the autodiscovery jobs list.
+Run the discovery job to test it by clicking Run Now from the discovery jobs list.

 As MSSQL databases are detected, discovery will import a list of all the instances, databases, and connection details it finds.